dazzl-tv/ruby-rabbitmq-janus/README.md

 bundle exec rspec
 ```

-TIPS: for rspec install janus server configured by default for user rabbitmq and use
+TIPS: for rspec install janus and rabbitmq server configured by default for user
- plugin echotest.
+ rabbitmq and use plugin echotest for janus server.

 ### Documentation